 A true bucket list location, heading to the Jungfrau Region in Switzerland means taking a trip to the Top of Europe.

 Accessible by the highest railway in Europe built in 1912, you’ll be carried by a train that’s nearly upright to the final station which is 3,454 meters above sea level.
-From here, enjoy looking out at snow-capped mountains and the lush green landscape far below.
+From here, enjoy a thrilling stop on your Switzerland itinerary, looking out at snow-capped mountains and the lush green landscape far below.

 Besides the panoramic views from the top, you’ll also be able to treat yourself to some fine dining at one of the restaurants or take a trip to the 360° observatory to enjoy the sights even more.